misupartha/Anannya-Store-Data-Analysis/README.md

 # Anannya-Store-Data-Analysis
-Anannya Store Data Analysis by Microsoft Excel
+This is a project on Anannya Store Data Analysis by Microsoft Excel